flacial/titans/README.md

 - [Svelte](https://svelte.dev/): The web framework used
 - [TypeScript](https://www.typescriptlang.org/): The language used for static typing

+# Issues

+- Not responsive on mobile devices, yet
+- Filtering doesn't work at all

 ## Acknowledgements

 - Icons and Illustrations provided by [Icons8](https://icons8.com)